merps/terraform-modules/module-parent-iam/README.md

 The [parent-iam] module is for use with a parent AWS account that is designated for user authentication purposes only (otherwise known as central auth), the module sets up the following:

-* For DDevOps team:
+* For DevOps team:
-    * IAM trust policy to allow DDevOps team to assume roles in this account from DDevOps central auth account (defaults to [strut-central])
+    * IAM trust policy to allow DevOps team to assume roles in this account from DevOps central auth account (defaults to [master-central])
-    * IAM roles that utilise AWS-managed job function role policies for DDevOps team
+    * IAM roles that utilise AWS-managed job function role policies for DevOps team

 * For client / project team:
     * IAM policies and groups to allow client / project team to assume roles from this central auth account to all other client / project accounts